buddycloud/webclient/README.md

 Development
 ===========
-Install everything with `npm install` and then run the `dev-tools/server`.
+Install everything with `npm install`.
+Copy `config.js.example` to `config.js` and modify to match your server, if you don't have one set up just use buddycloud.org.

-Set the `config.js` to a valid server, if you don't have one set up just use buddycloud.org.
+To start the server run `grunt server` from the project root.

 Documentation
 =============